Stand-downs, suspensions, exclusions and expulsions guidelines – Part 2

 What programmes does our school have that support ‘at-risk’ students and have the potential to reduce the need for intensive services?

-These programmes tend to involve others coming into the school to provide services eg, Resource Teachers: Learning and Behaviour, Ministry of Education Special Education.
+These programmes tend to involve others coming into the school to provide services eg, Resource Teachers: Learning and Behaviour, Ministry of Education Learning Support.

 Do we have protocols established to enable our staff and others to work effectively with people who provide specialised services?